When do you dress up?

 - Now that I'm working, I'd love to relive my university years.

-- When I was a kid my family was poor.
-I'd hate to
+- When I was a kid, my family was poor.
+I'd hate to relive those years.

 I dress up if I'm going to a family function.

-A 'family function' can mean a wedding, special dinner, a reunion or just a situation where you do something with your family.
+A 'family function' can mean a wedding, special dinner, a reunion.
+Things like that.
 Notice the following:

 - I can't meet you this weekend.
 I've got a family function to attend.